renproject/nodectl/README.md

 curl https://s3.ap-southeast-1.amazonaws.com/darknode.renproject.io/install.sh -sSfL | sh
 ```

 This will download the required binaries and install them to the `$HOME/.nodectl` directory.
-Open a new terminal to begin using the Darknode CLI.
+Open a new terminal to begin using nodectl.

 ## Updating the tool

-**Before updating `nodectl`, please make sure you do not have the CLI running in any terminal.**
+**Before updating `nodectl`, please make sure you do not have the tool running in any terminal.**

 To update your `nodectl`, open a terminal and run: